DR0529 HONORS THEATRE For those who want more

 Description:

-Theatre Arts at Drury touches all aspects of acting, theatre history, dramatic criticism and stagecraft, but heavily emphasizes the basics of acting.
+Theatre Arts at Drury touches all aspects of acting, theatre history, dramatic criticism and stagecraft, but heavily emphasizes the basics of acting including characterization, intention, movement, given circumstances and conflict.
 The course includes lecture, projects, monologue and scene work and productions ranging from one act plays to major productions.
 Drama Team productions are staged at Drury High School and on the road.
-We present plays at the Yankee Thespian Festival and the International Thespian Festival.
+We present plays at the International Thespian Festival.

 Faculty:

-Dr. Len Radin founded and taught the course for nineteen years at Drury.
-He directs productions, and heads the International Thespian Society's local Thespian Troupe.
-He was director of the Massachusetts Educational Theatre Association from 1993 - 2005 Dr. Radin was inducted into the EdTA Hall of Fame in the summer of 2000 at ceremonies in Washington DC.
+Dr. Len Radin founded and taught the course for Twenty-five years at Drury.
+He directs productions and heads the International Thespian Society's local Thespian Troupe.
+He was director of the Massachusetts Educational Theatre Association from 1993 - 2005 Dr. Radin was inducted into the EdTA Hall of Fame in the summer of 2000 at ceremonies in Washington DC and the Northest Educational Theatre Association Hall of Fame in 2008.
 Governor Mitt Romney of Massachusetts presented Dr. Radin the Point of Light Award in September, 2005.
 He graduated from the University of Massachusetts in Amherst and earned a doctorate degree from Tufts University.
 He also studied at the University of London (England) and the American Conservatory Theatre in San Francisco.
 Professional actors and Drama Team alumni are occasionally invited to teach a class at Drury.

 Syllabus:

-1.Class members will participate in The Wizard of Oz in November.
+1.Class members will participate in a full length play in November.

 2.Every student will create a visual project in theatre history.